Borja Viguera: Real Sociedad

 Born in Logroño, La Rioja, Viguera graduated from Real Sociedad's prolific youth setup, and made his senior debut with the reserves in 2006–07, in the Segunda División B. He played his first match as a professional on 15 September 2007, coming on as a substitute for Iñigo Díaz de Cerio in a 3–2 Segunda División away win against UD Las Palmas.
 He made a further four appearances with the main squad during the following season, as they missed out on promotion by finishing fourth.

-Viguera was definitely promoted to Real's first team in June 2009, but featured rarely as the Basques were crowned champions.
+Viguera was promoted officially to Real's first team in June 2009, but featured rarely as the Basques were crowned champions.
 On 11 January 2011, he joined Gimnàstic de Tarragona on loan until June, suffering a knee injury the following month that ruled him out for the remainder of the campaign.

 On 26 August 2011, Viguera returned to Nàstic again in a temporary deal.
 After being sparingly used by the Catalans he returned to Real Sociedad on 31 January 2012, and was subsequently loaned to Albacete Balompié of the third tier.

 Alavés

-On 6 July 2012, Viguera joined neighbouring Deportivo Alavés also in division three.
+On 6 July 2012, having been offered a new contract with Real Sociedad but facing another loan to one of their partner clubs in Gipuzkoa, Viguera instead joined neighbouring Deportivo Alavés, also in the third division.
 He was ever-present in his first year, scoring 21 goals in all competitions to help his team to achieve promotion to the second tier in the play-offs.

-Viguera extended his contract with the club on 14 August 2013, until 2015.
+Viguera extended his contract with the Vitoria-Gasteiz club on 14 August 2013, until 2015.
 He netted 25 times during the season, as the side narrowly avoided relegation; highlights included a hat-trick at CE Sabadell FC on 8 February 2014 in a 4–0 victory.